-Berkshire Humane Society (BHS) is the only open-admission animal shelter in our community.
+Berkshire Humane Society is the only open-admission, socially conscious animal shelter in our community.
 Our shelter is a private non-profit and is not affiliated with any other animal welfare organization.
-BHS receives no public funds from local, state, or federal sources.
+Berkshire Humane Society receives no public funds from local, state, or federal sources.
 The welfare of our companion animals and the future of our organization depend on the compassion and generosity of our community – you!

-Since its beginning, BHS has sheltered more than 50,000 homeless animals.
-Our shelter is proud to place 100% of all adoptable dogs, cats, birds, and small mammals into loving, responsible homes.
+Since its beginning, Berkshire Humane Society has sheltered more than 50,000 homeless animals.
+Our shelter is proud to place 100 percent of all adoptable dogs, cats, birds, and small mammals into loving, responsible homes.
 Every time you shop at Catwalk Boutique, you support this invaluable work.

 A Brief History

 Catwalk Boutique’s flagship store opened in Great Barrington in 2013.
 Co-founded by three animal-loving volunteers – Mimi Rosenblatt, Marsha Weiner, and Leslie Weil – the successful resale shop has blossomed into a thriving staple of South County’s fashion community.

 Mimi, Marsha, and Leslie were instrumental to the success of Purradise, Berkshire Humane Society’s satellite feline boarding and adoption facility located just down the road at 301 Stockbridge Road.
 In an effort to provide additional fundraising for Purradise and the main shelter in Pittsfield, Mimi, Marsha, and Leslie dreamed up Catwalk Boutique.
 Their tireless devotion and passion for fashion has made this store a destination for shoppers visiting the Berkshires.

 In 2019, Catwalk Boutique opened a second location at 26 Church Street in Lenox, bringing the same on-trend, in style, affordable fashion to our central and northern county supporters.
 As part of the opening, BHS and Catwalk Boutique rebranded the shop, unveiling a refreshed logo that is more aligned with the store’s mission – to help save homeless animals.

 Catwalk Boutique is almost entirely run by dedicated volunteers.
 Their love, support, and endless energy imbues the shop with warmth, creativity, and community.
 (Many returning shoppers stop by just to say hello!)
 If you haven’t shopped with us yet, we can’t wait to meet you!
 And by the way…your pet called and said, “buy anything you want!”